URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Conclusions, limitations, broader impact and future work

 Solving the urban routing problem by CAVs may have a {\bf broader societal impact} such as: i) Potentially reduced travel times, congestion, and emissions if the developed algorithms are used properly. ii) Undesirable use by CAV operators to boost profits while exploiting human drivers. iii) Deterioration of driving conditions for human drivers in cities if the algorithms are not designed or used cautiously. iv) Pressure on human drivers to join commercial collective routing schemata as independent driving becomes inefficient.

-The {\bf future work} could encompass i) Extending the benchmark by addressing the issues raised in the limitations above. ii) Improving implementations of RL algorithms and developing alternative RL and non-RL algorithms to challenge the benchmark leaderboard. iii) Identification of the fundamental reasons why some algorithms performed poorly in certain settings to improve them and advance the RL theory.
+The {\bf future work} could encompass i) Extending the benchmark by addressing the issues raised in the limitations above. ii) Improving implementations of RL algorithms and developing alternative RL and non-RL algorithms to challenge the benchmark leaderboard. iii) Identification of the fundamental reasons why some algorithms performed poorly in certain settings to improve them and advance the RL theory. iv) Inclusion of more socially aware or task-specific metrics like equity or fuel emissions after the models are calibrated and validated on those metrics.

 Predicting the future of autonomous driving is not an easy task.
-The safety issues being the most urgent concern, once they are solved, higher-level considerations such as collective routing may become important.
-Recognizing it, we hope that the presented benchmark will contribute to reducing the uncertainty related to the introduction of fleets of CAVs on a large scale and preempting and mitigating any problematic scenarios this may involve.
+The safety issues are the most urgent concern, once they are solved, higher-level considerations such as collective routing may become more relevant.
+Recognizing this, we hope that the presented benchmark will contribute to reducing the uncertainty related to the introduction of fleets of CAVs on a large scale and preempting and mitigating any problematic scenarios this may involve.

-\paragraph{Acknowledgement} This research is financed by the European Union within the Horizon Europe Framework Programme, ERC Starting Grant number 101075838: COeXISTENCE.
+\paragraph{Acknowledgement} This work was financed by the European Union within the Horizon Europe Framework Programme (ERC Starting Grant COeXISTENCE no. 101075838).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

 \restoreTOC